Palace of Shaki Khans: Legal framework

-The CMP addresses all legal and physical constraints, such as land-use zoning, landscape protection, and intervention limits.
-“Any changes and development projects in the Site should be based on the requirements and visions of these documents.

-Additionally, the State Committee on Urban Planning and Architecture and the Ministry of Culture oversee planning approvals.
-All projects must ensure reversibility, compatibility, and minimum intervention principles, in line with both UNESCO and national guidelines.

 Research

 For the first time, the Shaki Khan Palace was studied by the Department of Azerbaijan Monument Protection.
 Later, the Institute of History named after Bakikhanov of SSR Academy of Sciences has thoroughly investigated the monument in more detail.
 In the following period, the Department of Architectural Works under the Council of Ministers of the Azerbaijan SSR was involved in the study of monuments in Azerbaijan.

 Early research work in the palace was carried out with the participation of Professor Fridolin and Sharifov.
 In 1936, a special expert staff including Denike, Chepeleva, Weimar, and Bolotova from the Moscow State Museum of Eastern Cultures collected a lot of information about the monument.